pioneer-io/documentation/docs/scout.md

 ### To connect with nats server

-Ensure Docker is running then `docker pull nats` to pull nats server.
+Ensure Docker is running then `docker pull nats` to pull NATS server.

 To run server in detached mode: `docker run -d --name nats-main -p 4222:4222 -p 6222:6222 -p 8222:8222 nats --js`